by Niklas Göransson

 – Sounds like something a band would call themselves now, says Rob, you know, retro-thrash shit.
 The second logo I did up was ‘Tornado’.
 And I thought, ‘This is fucking unreal, Tornado!’

 – That’s pretty gay.

-– I wanted a kind of heavy metal rocky tune, so in the future – say, ten years down the road – if I wanted to do a slow song, no dickhead was gonna go; ’They slowed fucking down.’
-The remaining songs on the demo were all fast as fuck but I wanted one with this rockin’ kind-of-vibe, a style I now have the freedom of returning to without someone like myself slagging me off.
-Because I’m that type of guy. ’Fuckin’ slowed down, didn’t they, fucking poofter cunts’, you know.
-You’ll never hear anyone saying that about me, which is why this was done purposely.
+– I wanted a kind of heavy metal rocky tune so, in the future – say, ten years down the road – if I wanted to do a slow song, no dickhead was gonna go, ‘They slowed fucking down.’
+The remaining songs on the demo were all fast as fuck, but I wanted one with this rockin’ kind-of-vibe: a style I now have the freedom of returning to without someone like myself slagging me off.
+Because I’m that type of guy. ’Fucken slowed down, didn’t they?
+Fucking poofter cunts’, you know.
+You’ll never hear anyone saying that about me, which is why this was done on purpose.

-– There are not a lot of musicians who can truthfully say that their motivation is playing something they themselves want to hear, and how everyone else who likes it is a bonus.
+– There are not a lot of musicians who can truthfully say their motivation is to play something they themselves want to hear, and that everyone else who likes it is an added bonus.

 He bursts out his best HELLHAMMER imitation.

 – If you want to write something like that and reckon it sounds killer… it’s only two fucking notes – Tom G thought it was good and I think it’s fucking amazing.
 We were listening to an old HELLHAMMER rehearsal earlier tonight and that blows your fucking mind.
 And it’s just two fucking chords.
 It’s not even that, it’s one open chord and then a fucking note.
 It’s all about the sound as well, the sonic noise of it.

 – That’s another unique feature of VOMITOR, says Darragh, Rob has a particular way of looking at sound.
 He knows what he wants, which certainly isn’t everything being clearly audible in a nice kind of way.